-50% exemption applies on remuneration exceeding €100.000 per annum from any office or employment exercised in Cyprus by an individual who was tax resident outside Cyprus prior to the commencement of employment.

-This exemption applies for the first ten years of employment.
-The 50% exemption is not available to an individual whose employment commenced on or after 1 January 2015, if such an individual was:
+Article 8(23) - Remuneration exceeding €100.000 per annum from any employment exercised in Cyprus by an individual who was a tax resident outside Cyprus prior to the commencement of employment.
+This exemption applies for the first 10 years of employments commencing as from 1 January 2012.
+The 50% exemption is not available to individuals whose employment commenced on or after 1 January 2015 if such individuals were:

-- tax resident of Cyprus for a period of three out of five years preceding the year of employment; or - tax resident of Cyprus in the year preceding the year of commencement of employment.
+- > tax residents of Cyprus for a period of 3 out of 5 years preceding the year of employment - > tax residents of Cyprus in the year preceding the year of commencement of employment